yamt/midonet-kubernetes/README.md

 2. Build and push the docker images.
 (See the above sections about docker images)

+3. Build and push the manifest list.

-3. Submit a patch to update docker image tags in our kubernetes manifests.
+4. Submit a patch to update docker image tags in our kubernetes manifests.

-4. Review and merge the patch.
+6. Review and merge the patch.